 Using size exclusion chromatography (SEC), reverse-phase liquid chromatography (RP-HPLC), ion exchange liquid chromatography (IEX), or UPLC approaches, we generate chromatographic patterns and data on the identity, homogeneity, and purity.

 The higher-order structure is examined using far and near-UV circular dichroism (CD), nuclear magnetic resonance (NMR), infrared (FTIR), intrinsic fluorescence studies or ultraviolet-visible (UV-vis) spectroscopy (second derivative) spectroscopy.
 Our biophysical characterisation suite of technologies also includes protein aggregation studies through dynamic light scattering, SEC with multi-angle laser light scattering (MALS) and sedimentation velocity analytical ultracentrifugation (SV-AUC).

 Our protein analysis scientists determine process impurities such as those related to cell substrates (e.g., host cell proteins, host cell DNA), cell culture (e.g., inducers, antibiotics, or media components), or chromatographic media used in purification, solvents and buffer components.
 To address product related impurity analysis our team utilise a wide range of technology (chromatographic, electrophoretic, mass spectrometry, spectroscopy) to determine truncated or modified variants, degradation products or conjugated forms.
 We have a great deal of experience in determining the presence of aggregates and degradation products.

-We are experienced in method development, method transfer, method validation of tailored bioassays to GMP standards and conducting routine potency assays using cell migration, ligand binding, ELISA, cell signalling, cell proliferation and inhibition of proliferation, binding assays or competitive assays approaches.
+We have extensive experience in method development, method transfer, and method validation of tailored bioassays according to GMP standards, and conducting routine potency assays using cell migration, ligand binding, ELISA, cell signalling, cell proliferation and inhibition of proliferation, binding assays or competitive assays approaches.